Skip to content

 Cam Chreag — common questions

 Cam Chreag is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 15km with 758m of ascent and takes most walkers 5-7 hours.
-Terrain: The Loch Lyon dam-side track is firm.
+Ground conditions: The Loch Lyon dam-side track is firm.

-When is the best time to climb Cam Chreag?
+What's the best month to climb Cam Chreag?

 Intermittent in upper Glen Lyon; nothing on the hill itself